Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 category-url: plugins
 ---

-This section provides an overview of Insomnia’s plugins, which can be used to extend the functionality of Insomnia.
+This section provides an overview of Insomnia's plugins, which can be used to extend the functionality of Insomnia.
 Plugins are commonly used when more advanced behavior is needed, like custom authentication mechanisms and complex workflows.

 You can create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
 Generally, plugins do the following: